How to use a to-do list: Remembering Tasks Is Exhausting

 Reduce Anxiety & Improved Memory: Free up extra brain capacity.
 Allow you to work on the task rather than focusing on remembering to do it.
 Jumbling up trying to work out what needs to be done but also not forgetting another task to be remembered.

-To-do lists allows you to refresh and acknowledge things you want to do and most importantly the things you need to get done.
+To-do lists allow you to refresh and acknowledge things you want to do and most importantly the things you need to get done.

-Priorities & Structured Plan: Creating an actual list gives you a clear idea of what is the most important to accomplish what when it comes to getting the priority tasks done.
-Also some tasks will need another completing beforehand and the balance of remembering can blur that important step.
+Priorities & Structured Plan: Creating an actual list gives you a clear idea of what is the most important to accomplish when it comes to getting the priority tasks done.
+Also, some tasks will need another completion beforehand and the balance of remembering can blur that important step.

 Helping you plan your workflow management and giving you a clear plan to follow to achieve everything you need to.